 - Add in 2 tbsp of Dizzy Pig Red Eye Express rub to give the beans an extra dimension of flavour.

-- This can be stored in a fridge for up to two weeks after cooking for further meals.
+- This can be stored in a fridge for up to a week after cooking for further meals.

 - The sauce can be blended and used for a pizza base sauce in meat pizzas, e.g. steak and mushroom pizza.